 We will always recruit breastfeeding peer supporters for specific groups that need your help, so please make sure that you are available to volunteer your time both during the entire training course and at the determined group afterwards.

-Once you have decided to apply as a volunteer peer supporter in Kent then you can apply using the application form below –
+Once you have decided to apply as a volunteer peer supporter in Kent then you can apply using the application form on the Children’s Centre website –